jjkirn/GOAD/README.md

 ## <u>Intro:</u>

-There are many writups on the internet that show how to install GOAD.
+There are many writeups on the internet that show how to install GOAD.
 Why did I write another one?

 My goal was to minimize the RAM requirements and to have all the VMs run directly under <b>VMware Workstation Pro</b> on the <b>Windows (11) host</b>.
 This also enables easier copy/paste between environments which other install did not provide.
 Also shutting down any unused VMs (such as a provioning VM after provioning) in this environment reduces RAM usage.